lukateg/strength-age/README.md

 -- choose between checking permissions in each page or returning error if no permission on the backend and then handling it on front with just error
 -- all permission errors should have specific error type and message and should be checked on backend and if error is present display it on frontend so you don't need to check on frontend if user has permission actually to perform an action
--- write a script to remove shared tokens once they expire
+-- write a script to remove shared tokens once they expire -- fetch should be removed from all display table components and data should be passed from the page -- dodaj dobre reusable skeletone na prava mesta, obrisi svaku permissions ili authentication poruku

 BUGS
 -- redirect after test creation still doesn't work properly(test with multiple lessons)